Climate-Resilient Business Models for Women Entrepreneurs

 Join our Forum to discuss and explore how to encourage innovations across agricultural value chains to transform food systems in African, Caribbean and Pacific countries and beyond, promote sustainable agriculture & leverage investments.
 Share insights, ask questions, and collaborate on innovative solutions for a greener future.

-Eric MAHIN
+Eric MARIN

 Deputy Head of Unit Food Hygiene, Feed and Fraud, European Commission